Estecka/mc-Variants-CIT-wiki/Item State extensions.md

 The vanilla `entries` field is still strictly required.

 ## Making modded assets vanilla-compatible
-> [!CAUTION]
->
-> This feature is experimental.
-It could be removed depending on what direction Mojang takes item models in the future.

 Item states that use modded properties may become completely unusable in vanilla.
 Variants-Cit provides a mechanism to provide a vanilla fallback to these.